WPBeginner

 Having said that, let’s check out how to install WordPress locally on Windows, Mac, or Linux using XAMPP.

-What is XAMPP?
+What Is XAMPP?

-XAMPP is a software package that includes all things you need to set up a local server environment on your computer.
+XAMPP is a software package that includes all the things you need to set up a local server environment on your computer.

 In order to create a local WordPress site, you need to set up a web server software (Apache), PHP, and MySQL on your computer.

-PHP is a programming language and MySQL is a database management software.
+PHP is a programming language, and MySQL is a database management software.
 Both of them are required to run WordPress.

 XAMPP makes it easy for you to build WordPress websites locally.
-It is available for Windows, Mac, and Linux based computers.
+It is available for Windows, Mac, and Linux-based computers.

 Let’s get started by installing XAMPP and setting it up to run your local WordPress site.